mdbaron42/pyBoxshade/README.md

 ### Output formats
 pyBoxshade provides four types of output, those I thought would be of most use:
 1. PS (PostScript) files for printing directly or further conversion.
 I have good success opening these files and converting to PDF, tiff or other formats with Preview (on Mac), IrfanView (Windows) or GIMP (either platform).
-2. RTF (Rish Text Format) for export to various word-processing and graphics programs (seems to work in TextEdit (Mac OS), Microsoft Word or OpenOffice).
+2. RTF (Rich Text Format) for export to various word-processing and graphics programs (seems to work in TextEdit (Mac OS), Microsoft Word or OpenOffice).
 3. PNG (Portable Network Graphics).
 This format can first be viewed on screen, then saved as an image file.
 It is a pixel-based image format (similar to TIFF or JPEG), so is not suitable for enlarging or where high resolution images are required.
 In the latter case it is possible to make a larger image using a large font and shrink this image down to the required size.
 4. ASCII output showing either the conserved residues or the varying ones (others as '-').